-Take advantage of life beyond the classroom and throughout the bustling cultural hub of Boston.
+Take advantage of life beyond the classroom in the bustling cultural hub of Boston.

-Whether you’re looking for ways to get involved with one of our student clubs or to take advantage of Boston’s plethora of culture and history, our close-knit community on the Charles River Campus in Boston is a great place to start.
-Outside of the classroom, you will find a deeply engaged student body and opportunities to take the lead through hands-on research projects, as a member of Student Org, and as a voice on school-wide committees focused on curriculum, racial justice, or admissions and financial aid.
-BU School of Social Work is home to a growing number of student-led groups, including a Macro Committee, LGBTQ+ Student Committee, Social Policy Group, Students of Color Committee, as well as an Unpacking White Privilege Group—providing opportunities to connect with your peers outside of the classroom.
-Our students are also active members of the greater Boston community, regularly volunteering with local organizations, leading charity walks, drives, and more.
+Whether you’re looking for ways to get involved with a student club or to take advantage of Boston’s culture and history, our close-knit community on the Charles River Campus in Boston can help.
+Outside the classroom, you will find a deeply engaged student body.
+Tap into the numerous opportunities to do hands-on research projects, join a Student Org, or be a voice on school-wide committees focused on curriculum, racial justice, or admissions and financial aid.
+BU School of Social Work is home to a growing number of student-led groups including a Macro Committee, LGBTQ+ Student Committee, Social Policy Group, Students of Color Committee, as well as an Unpacking White Privilege Group—giving you the opportunity to connect with your peers on issues you care about.
+BUSSW students are also active members of the Greater Boston community, volunteering regularly with local organizations, leading charity walks, drives, and more.

-As a graduate student at Boston University, you will have additional opportunities to connect with other graduate students across the campus through University-wide organizations, such as the Community Service Center and the Howard Thurman Center.
+As a graduate student at BUSSW, you can also connect with graduate students at other BU schools across the campus through University-wide organizations such as the Community Service Center and the Howard Thurman Center.

 Meet Our Students